 Eating disorders are serious mental illnesses that can affect young people, children and adults of all ages, genders and ethnicities.
-They most commonly develop in adolescence but can also occur in children as young as 6 or 7, and in older adults.
-They are much more common among women and girls, but it is thought that up to 25% of sufferers are male.
-Eating disorders can also affect transgender people.
+They most commonly develop in adolescence but can also occur in children as young as 7 and in older adults.
+In the UK alone there is thought to be around 725,000 people struggling with eating disorders.

 Everyone has different eating habits.
 Some days you may eat more than others or go through phases of eating more healthily but this doesn’t mean you have an eating disorder.
 An eating disorder is an illness not a diet.

 When people have an eating disorder this begins to dominate their whole life, and impacts on their school/ work/ social and family life.
 Often people who develop an eating problem are struggling with difficult feelings or stressful events in their lives and the eating disorder can begin as a way of coping with these or regaining a sense of control.
 Thoughts about food, calories and body weight can take over, and are often accompanied by feelings of fear, anxiety, guilt and shame.
 People can start to become isolated from friends and stop enjoying things they used to do, they might avoid eating in front of people or become panicky around food, and they may make themselves sick or want to exercise immediately after eating.
 They may also experience low self-esteem and self- worth, negative thoughts, low mood, self -harm and difficulty coping with life.

 People can be affected by one or more type of eating disorder or find their symptoms changing as they recover.
 Someone with an eating disorder may also experience other mental or physical health issues at the same time as their eating disorder.
 Sometimes these can play a role in the eating disorder developing, or they may develop alongside or because of the eating disorder.